Schmille/Bamboo2/README.md

 #### General information
 I initially created this mod when I found out that you can not compost Bamboo in 1.14.

-Then I thought "Isn't Bamboo eatable?", so I looked it up and confirmed that there are *some* eatable species of bamboo.
+Then I thought "Isn't Bamboo edible?", so I looked it up and confirmed that there are *some* edible species of bamboo.

 ##### This small mod changes/adds the following:
  * Bamboo can now be composted